 In this guide to restaurant customer loyalty programs, we’ll cover:

 3 tips for a successful restaurant customer loyalty program

 How Does a Restaurant Customer Loyalty Program Work?

 A restaurant loyalty program incentivizes your guests to make repeat visits to your restaurant with rewards such as discounts, points, and special offers.
 Loyalty programs also help you use data to create customized offers and build personal relationships with your customers.

 Today, restaurant POS technology and integrations have made it easier to create loyalty programs that boost your bottom line and allow you to track the success of your efforts.
 Here’s how these kinds of restaurant customer loyalty programs work at a high level:

-- Guests sign up for your loyalty program at your restaurant or digitally, through your website or app.
+Guests sign up for your loyalty program at your restaurant or digitally, through your website or customer app.